-The best approach for cyber security is to cover security during the whole application life-cycle end-to-end; which starts during the development project and covers also operations from deployment until and including decommission.
-This simply is TCO (total cost of ownership) and applies regardless of delivered functionalities or development methodologies like waterfall or agile type.
-However, the intent of specifically including some notorious non-functional requirements such as IT Security can be caught with one recent simple slogan: “DevSecOps”.
+The best approach for cyber security is to cover security during the whole application life-cycle end-to-end.
+It begins at the very start of the development project and covers also operations from deployment until and including decommission after a few years.
+This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities or development methodologies like waterfall or agile type.
+However, the intent of specifically including some notorious non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.

 Does everyone now need to become a security professional?

-Better web application security requires a paradigm shift, especially in countries like Japan, where IT Security is traditionally left to network operations or infrastructure departments.
+Better application security requires a paradigm shift, especially in countries or areas, where IT Security is traditionally left to network operations or infrastructure departments.

 - Application security is by far the widest area in IT Security and some parts of it are complex and require IT Security professional level know-how in order to do it correctly.

 - It is not possible to quickly turn all application developers, tester or engineers into IT Security professionals.

 - Application security can be implemented in many different ways on many different layers.

 - Project members of different development project will always interpret and implement security requirements differently well.
 They will also most probably use different programming frameworks for implementing security on different technology layers in different ways.
 This results (unintentional) in different exposure profiles across the application, thus unintentional different protection and security levels in the application portfolio.